 The races are exciting, fast-paced and offer some of the most famous moments in motorsport history.
 This is why so many people continue to attend the races and watch them on TV every year, and I’m sure you will have a hard time finding a NASCAR fan that doesn’t think what they are watching constitutes an entertaining sport.

-NASCAR is definitely a sport, despite what many people first think when they see the races.
-The drivers need to be very fit in order to withstand the harsh conditions of a race, and they need to be very skilled in order to win the races.
+NASCAR is definitely a sport, and a team sport at that, despite what many people first think when they see the races.
+Drivers need to be fit to withstand the harsh conditions of a race, and they need to be very skilled in order to win the races.
 The competition follows strict rules and regulations, and the entertainment NASCAR provides secures it as one of the most popular sports in the world.